 The Challenge category is also competitive, with trophies awarded to the top three Classic and Modern finishers.
 A $5,000 cash prize goes to the winner of the Challenge category.

 Technical freedoms exist in this class to allow entrants with highly modified street cars and hillclimb cars to enter, which may otherwise not meet regulations for the main competition.
+Cost is $2795

-Redefining the spirited drive, the Spirit category runs over the Thursday, Friday and Saturday of the Shannons Adelaide Rally.
+Redefining the spirited drive, the Spirit category runs over the Friday, Saturday and Sunday of the Shannons Adelaide Rally.

 Spirit is an untimed, non-competitive category, with a speed limit on closed-road stages of 120kmh, monitored by a Rallysafe device.
 Entrants are required to wear helmets and meet other safety requirements.

 While non-competitive, Spirit offers drivers the opportunity to focus purely on driving at swift road speeds, without oncoming traffic, cyclists or pedestrians on roads that are serpentine, tight roads that reliver exceptional experience.
 Cost is $2695

 The Main Tour category is all about the freedom of closed-road touring.
 Nowhere in Australia is there a tour with such intense serpentine roads in such close proximity to the event base and one with such a festive feel.